OKSDGIT/RepoPBL/CasosPBL/2021/en/Task03/Task03-CSP-Report.md

-# Competency Specification Report: Task2 – Traffic Control
+# Competency Specification Report: Task3 –  The Farmer Robot

+Com base na descrição da tarefa **Task03 – The Farmer Robot**, aqui está a versão ajustada da **Introdução** e da **Seção 1 (Task Description Analysis)**, reformulada para refletir com precisão o novo contexto, mantendo a estrutura acadêmica e o alinhamento com o processo CSP:

 ## Introduction

-This report applies the **Competency Specification Process (CSP)** to the Problem-Based Learning (PBL) scenario entitled **"Traffic Control"**, which engages students in designing a computational solution using **Turing Machines** to address vehicle monitoring and classification on highways.
-The task integrates formal methods and systems thinking to model a real-world problem posed by the Bahia Department of Transport Infrastructure (DERBA).
+This report applies the **Competency Specification Process (CSP)** to the Problem-Based Learning (PBL) scenario entitled **"The Farmer Robot"**, which engages students in developing a prototype system for **herd identification** in extensive livestock farming environments.
+The scenario is based on a real-world challenge proposed by the company *Farmer Robot*, which seeks a low-cost solution to automate the classification of animals—bovines, caprines, and swine—using a robotic system equipped with a visual identification module.

+Students are required to model and simulate the robot’s decision-making process using **Finite State Machines (FSMs)** and **Regular Expressions**, producing a functional prototype in the **JFLAP** environment.
+The task fosters the integration of formal languages, computational modeling, and analytical reasoning within a collaborative development setting.

-Through the CSP methodology, competencies are extracted and structured based on the analysis of the task description, relevant knowledge domains, learning objectives, and behavioral dispositions.
-The goal is to define a robust competency framework aligned with both **technical skill development** and **collaborative problem solving**.
+Through the CSP methodology, competencies are **derived and structured** from the analysis of the task description, required knowledge domains, specific learning objectives, and behavioral dispositions.
+The goal is to define a reusable and context-aware competency framework that supports both **technical development** and **educational relevance**.

 ## 1. Task Description Analysis

-The *Traffic Control* task challenges students to develop a formal computational solution that addresses a real-world issue identified by the **Bahia Department of Transport Infrastructure (DERBA)**: the deterioration of highways due to excessive pressure from nighttime heavy vehicle traffic.
+The *Farmer Robot* task challenges students to prototype a decision-making module capable of identifying the presence and quantity of specific herds (bovines, caprines, and swine) within farm enclosures.
+This capability is crucial for automating feed request logistics and optimizing farm management practices.

-To support pavement wear prevention efforts, students must design a system capable of:
+To meet the company's operational needs and budget constraints, students must design a **finite state machine** capable of:

-* **Processing sensor data** collected from vehicle entries and exits on the Aratu highway;
-* **Classifying vehicles** into three weight categories (light, heavy, and very heavy);
+* **Classifying animals** into distinct herd categories based on visual input;
-* **Counting occurrences** for each category during the previous night; and
-* **Identifying the most frequent category**, enabling DERBA to prioritize interventions.

-The system must be modeled using **Turing Machines**, reflecting a theoretical yet expressive model of computation.
-Deliverables include one or more **JFLAP-based Turing Machine files** and a **technical report** compliant with SBC formatting standards, clearly explaining the classification logic, design rationale, and simulation process.
+* **Detecting minimum herd thresholds**, which trigger feed delivery requests;
+* **Representing the module behavior** through a JFLAP simulation;
+* **Producing regular expressions** that formalize the system logic;
+* **Investigating correlations** between herd thresholds and the minimum number of states and transitions required.

+In addition to the technical solution, students are required to produce a **technical report** in the SBC article format.
+This report must explain the system design, provide usage examples, and address company inquiries related to **documentation clarity** and **cost estimation** based on machine complexity.

 This task requires learners to:

+* **Apply theoretical knowledge** of FSMs and regular expressions to design a computationally expressive and efficient solution;
-* **Translate user-defined goals** into formal system specifications based on computability theory;
+* **Translate stakeholder requirements** into formal specifications and logical representations;
-* **Model real-world constraints** (e.g., sensor input structure, weight classification logic) using Turing Machines;
-* **Evaluate the use of Turing Machine variants** (e.g., multi-tape, non-deterministic) when standard models are insufficient;
+* **Analyze patterns and structure** within FSMs to optimize design;
-* **Simulate and test** the model using appropriate tools to ensure functional correctness;
+* **Simulate and validate** the solution using appropriate tools (JFLAP);
-* **Collaborate effectively** during the problem-solving process, documenting all steps and decisions in a structured and reflective manner.
+* **Collaborate effectively**, documenting the design process through structured PBL artifacts such as logbooks and whiteboards.

-Through this problem-based learning scenario, students are expected to integrate **theoretical knowledge of computation** with **practical modeling and simulation**, producing a solution that is both educationally rigorous and socially relevant.
+Through this problem-based scenario, students are expected to integrate **computational theory**, **formal modeling**, and **practical reasoning** into a unified, functional prototype aligned with the needs of a real-world stakeholder.

 ## 2. Knowledge Enumeration

-To successfully complete the *Traffic Control* task, students must mobilize a set of interrelated theoretical and professional knowledge domains.
-These domains are aligned with recognized taxonomies: the **ACM Computing Classification System (2012)** for computing knowledge and the **ACM/IEEE CC2020** for professional competencies.
+To successfully complete the *Farmer Robot* task, students must draw upon a combination of theoretical and professional knowledge domains.
+These knowledge areas are aligned with the **ACM Computing Classification System (2012)** for core computing knowledge and the **ACM/IEEE CC2020** framework for foundational professional competencies (FPK).

-This knowledge foundation ensures that the problem is addressed not only from a technical perspective but also through analytical reasoning, formal specification, and effective communication.
+This interdisciplinary knowledge base supports the development of an effective and optimized decision-making system for animal classification and feed management.

 ### Computing Knowledge

-* **Turing Machines**
-  Fundamental for representing the computational process required to classify vehicles and compute frequency statistics.
-Students must understand the structure, behavior, and expressive power of Turing Machines to encode real-world operations in a formal model.

-* **Turing Machine Variants**
-  Knowledge of multi-tape or non-deterministic Turing Machines is essential when standard models are insufficient for performance or expressiveness.
-Variants allow for more efficient data manipulation and system simulation under complex constraints.
+* **Finite State Machines (FSMs)**
+  Fundamental for modeling the robot’s classification logic.
+FSMs allow students to design and simulate the decision process for herd detection using well-defined states and transitions.

-* **Church-Turing Thesis**
+* **Regular Expressions**
-  Provides the theoretical basis for the task, reinforcing the equivalence between algorithmic reasoning and Turing-computable functions.
-Students are expected to ground their solutions in this foundational concept.
+  Used to represent the behavior of the FSM and validate whether the robot’s input patterns match the expected animal classification formats.

+* **Formal Grammars and Language Classification** Provides a conceptual foundation for understanding the expressive power of FSMs and regular expressions, supporting the abstraction and formalization of system behavior.

 * **Requirements Engineering**
-  Enables the identification, analysis, and formalization of user needs (e.g., DERBA’s demand for nighttime traffic classification) into computational requirements that guide system design.
+  Enables the interpretation and translation of the company’s functional demands (e.g., low cost, minimum thresholds, interpretability) into system specifications and modeling constraints.

 * **Modeling and Simulation**
-  Involves abstracting system behaviors into formal representations and validating them through tools such as **JFLAP**.
-This knowledge area supports iterative refinement and verification of the proposed solution.
+  Supports the creation, execution, and refinement of FSMs within tools such as **JFLAP**, allowing students to test the system’s behavior and validate outcomes against expected scenarios.

 ### Professional Knowledge (FPK)

 * **Analytical and Critical Thinking**
-  Required to deconstruct the problem context (e.g., traffic monitoring and classification) into actionable components, and to formulate logical models that meet stakeholder expectations.
+  Essential for decomposing the problem into solvable parts, identifying optimization opportunities (e.g., minimizing states), and interpreting system behavior through logical reasoning.

 * **Problem Solving and Troubleshooting**
-  Essential for addressing implementation issues, such as handling non-standard input formats, optimizing tape usage, or debugging Turing Machine simulations.
+  Required for resolving design and implementation challenges, such as ambiguous patterns, state explosion, or regular expression inconsistencies.

 * **Written Communication**
-  Needed to produce a well-structured and technically sound report that documents the design rationale, implementation decisions, and validation strategies.
-This ensures that results are effectively communicated to technical and non-technical audiences, such as DERBA.
+  Necessary for delivering a clear and well-structured technical report, providing rationale for design choices, and communicating solutions to stakeholders with varying technical backgrounds.